10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 At 10up, we aim to create the best possible experience for both our clients and their customers; not for the sake of using cool, bleeding edge technologies that may not have widespread browser support.
 Our markup embodies this approach.

 #### Principles
 Markup is intended to define the structure and outline of a document and to offer semantic structure for the document's contents.
-Markup should not define the look and feel of the content on the page beyond the most basic structual concepts such as headers, paragraphs, and lists.
+Markup should not define the look and feel of the content on the page beyond the most basic structural concepts such as headers, paragraphs, and lists.

 At 10up, our projects are often large and ongoing.
 As such, it's imperative that we engineer projects to be maintainable.
 From a markup perspective, we do this by adhering to the following principles: